wbrowar/workbench/README.md

 1. In Terminal, `cd` to your project root
 2. Run `yarn`
 3. Update the `package.json` file to fit your project's needs.
 See `package.json` below
-4. Run `gulp first` to perform the default task and to do an initial setup
+4. Run `gulp setup` to perform the default task and to do an initial setup
-5. If you want to use a style inventory, follow the steps in [Beginning a project](https://github.com/wbrowar/WB-Starter#beginning-a-project), below.

 ---
 ## When to Use What
 ### Beginning a project
 - When starting a project, run the helper task, `gulp`, to see what commands are available.
 - When editing the `package.json` file, run `gulp vars` for a description of each variable.
-- If you would like to use a style inventory, point the `style_template` setting in `package.json` to a style template folder in `_source/_util/`.
-In that folder, change the configuration in `config.json` to enable or disable the features you want to use in your style inventory.
-Once you are all set, running `gulp template` will move all of the files in the style template's `templates` folder to replace those files in the `_source` folder. *NOTE: Every time `gulp template` is run, the files in `_source` will be overwritten by the style template files.
-Once you begin development, `gulp template` should no longer be run.*
+- `gulp setup` should be run at the beginning of the project to pull together template files based on the type of project your are developing.
+In this task, you will be prompted to answer some questions that will customize the components and templates added to your `_source` folder. *NOTE: because this task overrides files in your `_source` folder, it should only be run once, at the beginning of a project.*
-- `gulp first` only needs to be run once at the beginning of the project to move the default npm files out of the `node_modules` folder.
-In order to keep files up-to-date, and to make working with git easier, edit the `package.json` file to include all other libraries and re-run `gulp first` to update front-end libraries.
+- `gulp first` moves the npm files out of the `node_modules` folder.
+In order to keep files up-to-date, and to make working with git easier, edit the `package.json` file to include paths to JS and CSS files and re-run `gulp first` to update front-end libraries.
-- `gulp font` also only needs to be run once, but you can run it anytime you'd like when you need to add fonts to your project.
+- `gulp font` can be run anytime you'd like when you need to add fonts to your project.
 See Using Fonts in CSS, below for configuration options.
 - To make sure everything is working right, finish setting up your theme files and your `package.json` settings and run the `gulp run` task.
 This will give you a good idea of any errors you might run into right off the bat.
 Even better, run `gulp release` for a more thorough check.

 ### During Development